-1. NAIVIL U/b/a
+1. Name:

+d/b/a:

-2. ADDRESS:
+2. Address:

-3. CITY, STATE, ZIP CODE:

-TELEPHONE:

-EMAIL:
+3. City:State:Zip Code:

+4. Telephone:

+5. Email:

-LEGAL DESCRIPTION (Government Lot, Section, Township, and Range) TO THE QUARTER-QUARTER SECTION:
+6. Legal Description (Government Lot, Section, Township, and Range) to the quarter-quarter section:

-7. RIVER/LAKE:
+7. River/Lake:

-8. COUNTY(ies):
+8. County(ies):

-AKNO WLEDGEMENT
+Ackn owledgement

-I herek y request a disclaimer of interest from the state of Idaho and acknowledge that I understand

-my ob igations described herein, including the granting of a twenty-five (25) foot wide public use

-acces easement if the disclaimer is for former riverbed.
+I hereby request a disclaimer of interest from the state of Idaho and acknowledge that I understand my obligations described herein, including the granting of a twenty-five (25) foot wide public use access easement if the disclaimer is for former riverbed.

-CANT(S) SIGNATURE: DATE:

-tion For Disclaimer of Interest (12/2023)